How to Prepare for a Car Accident Before It Happens

 What documents should every driver keep in the car for an accident?

-What is the most important thing to do immediately after a car accident?
+What's the most important thing to do immediately after a car accident?

 Does having a dashcam lower car insurance rates?